Professor, Mathematical Sciences

 - Discontinuous Galerkin methods; Finite element methods

-- High order methods for MHD, Hamilton-Jacobi, Maxwell's in linear and nonlinear media, Vlasov-Maxwell equations, multi-scale kinetic transport models, fluid models
+- High order methods for MHD, Hamilton-Jacobi, Maxwell's equations in linear and nonlinear media, Vlasov-Maxwell equations, multi-scale kinetic transport models, fluid models

 - High order structure-preserving methods: divergence-free, well-balanced, energy stable/conservative, positivity preserving, asymptotic preserving